didriksn/bazaar-item-tracker-skyblock/README.md

-cant write write(right, but funi joke) now, but will write when i can
+cant write write(right, but funi joke haha (laugh)) now, but will write when i can